tpadjen/tpadjen.github.io/_pages/apcsp/today.md

 <script src="/public/js/today.js"></script>

-Implement the functions on the List Challenges handout.
+Create the websites on the Javascript Challenges handout.

 <!-- <p class="label left large">To Be Done By Wednesday</p>